Introduction

 For most plant species, 40-60% shade reduces sun exposure and provides enough sun energy to stimulate photosynthesis.

-Shade cloth is used to give shade, this is the most important feature to take into account.
+Shade cloth is used to give shade, which is the most crucial feature to consider.

 Although “density ratio” sounds technical compared with color and fabric type, shade fabric percentage should be understood.